Cotalker/documentation/docs/products/purchase_order_product/examples.md

 <div className="alert alert--secondary">

-Mario is the first level releaser.
+Mario is the first-level releaser.
 This means that all purchases equal to or above $100 must get his approval.
 Jennifer's purchase request costs $900, so Mario has to review it before it can go to the next release level.

 <img alt="release level 1" className="img_sizing item shadow--tl" src={useBaseUrl('img/products/video_purchase_order_01.gif')} />
 <br/>